 Online sexual harassment is part of many girls’ and women’s everyday life.
 As legislation is slow and patriarchal structures urges women to disengage and avoid any risks rather than to fight back, resisting isn’t always the easiest way to go.
 But by using online platforms as a way of exposing and responding to harassment, a growing number of women are finding new, creative ways of fighting back.

-A study from Swedish children’s rights organization, Friends, shows that one-in-five girls in the age 10-16 in Sweden have been sexually harassed online last year (Friends 2017).
+A study from Swedish children’s rights organization, Friends, shows that one-in-five girls in the age 10-16 in Sweden have been victims of online sexual harassment last year (Friends 2017).
 An American study shows how online harassment is on the rise in the US.

 Continue reading “Resisting #assholesonline – feminist activism against online sexual harassment”